 Measure your Ring Size With a Printable Ring Size Guide

-Peradventure you can’t wait for a plastic ring sizer and would like determine your ring size immediately at home, then you should download our printable ring size guide.
-It is important you read carefully and follow the instructions to the letter so as to get the best results.
+Maybe you can’t wait for a plastic ring sizer and would like to figure out your ring size immediately at home, so you should download our printable ring size guide.
+You can always fold the printed ring size chart and take it with you when you go to the jeweler.
+It is important, of course, that you read the guide carefully and follow the instructions to the letter so you get the best results.

 How to Measure Ring Size at Home